Your brain is constantly reacting to the environment around you.

-What is balance?
+What is balance, exactly?

 Balance is how visual weight is distributed in a space.
 It ensures that no single element overpowers another.
-In other words, nothing is stealing the show that shouldn’t be!
+In other words, nothing is stealing the show that shouldn’t be.

 There are three types of balance:

-- Symmetrical
+Symmetrical

 If you were to draw a line down the middle of your focal point (like your fireplace, bed, or dining table, for example) the two sides of the line would mirror each other.
+Each side has the same elements and arrangements.
+This repetition creates a clean sense of order.

-This is especially great for:
+This is especially great for bedrooms & living rooms.

-Asymmetrical Balance
+Asymmetrical

-Instead of two sides of the room mirroring each other, this type of balance is focused on equal visual weight and scale between all the elements in the room.
+This less-formal type of balance can create an interesting and unexpected visual movement.
+Instead of two sides of the room mirroring each other, this type of balance is focused on equalvisual weight and scale between all the elements in the room.
+This allows you to create more organic designs that flow together.

-Radial Balance
+Radial

 The center of the room is the focal point, and everything else radiates outward from it or inward towards it.
 You don’t typically find this in an everyday home.
 But you can use this principle to help style a round table in a dining space, or a unique, rounded extra area in your home.

-Tips For Balancing Your Home Design
+How to Check For Balance In Your Home Design

 If you’re unsure which type of balance your home naturally has, try this trick.